A venture studio for young builders · NYC

 Choose your starting point.
 Three tracks, one methodology.

 Builders enter at the stage they're at.
 New to building?
 Start with the Prototype Track.
 Already have a prototype and want to take it further?
 Begin with the Builder Track.
 Ready to launch a real ongoing organization?
 Venture Build is for you.
-You don't have to start at the beginning — you start where you are.
+You don't have to start at the beginning, you start where you are.
+We work with kids, teens, and young adults across all three tracks, grouping by age for the cohorts and for coworking sessions.

 Start here